benspowell/CORE_Interpreter/README.md

 Files included in the Parser package:
 - Parser.java - Contains the parser class, which parses the program using recursive descent.
-- ParseTree.java - Contains the ParseTree class, which provides abtraction for the parse tree strucure.
+- ParseTree.java - Contains the ParseTree class, which provides abtraction for the parse tree structure.
 - NonTerminalKind.java - Contains an enum for non-terminal kind.

 ### Printer